Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: The Optimal Reaching Problem of a 7-DoF Manipulator

+All the QRNets $\bm u^{\QR}$ are trained with the Adam optimizer \citep{adam} with learning rate $0.001$, batch size $256$ and epochs $2000$.
+We utilize a fully-connected network with $6$ hidden layers; each layer has $128$ neurons.
+Compared to the quadrotor problem, here we used a deeper network and replaced the bounded \texttt{tanh} activation with the unbounded \texttt{ELU} \citep{elu} in the last three layers to handle the manipulator problem’s increased complexity and significantly varying scale.
+During iterations, all networks are trained from scratch, \ie a new network with random weights instead of loading weights from the previous iteration.

+We evaluate networks trained in six different ways: four using Algorithm \ref{alg:main} with different temporal grid points (\textit{POPS1}--\textit{POPS4}), and two using the vanilla sampling method with $300$ (\textit{Vanilla300}) and $900$ (\textit{Vanilla900}) trajectories. \textit{POPS1}--\textit{POPS4} are trained with an initial training data of $100$ trajectories and undergo three iterations ($K=3$), \ie, each of them requires solving the open-loop solution $300$ times in total.

+Each experiment repeat five times independently and evaluate them on the test dataset comprising 1200 trajectories.
+We again plot the cumulative distribution functions of cost ratios (clipped at 2.0) between the NN-controlled cost and optimal cost in Figure \ref{fig:manipulator}.
+As reported in Table \ref{tab:reaching_costs}, we find that adding more data in the vanilla sampling method has very limited effects on improvement while POPS greatly improves the performance.
+Again, such improvement is robust to different choices of temporal grid points (\textit{POPS1}--\textit{POPS4}).
+Besides, we also try augmenting the dataset with newly collected data instead of replacing them, as detailed in Section~\ref{sec:conclusion}.
+Through the comparison between \textit{POPS3} and \textit{POPS3*}, we find that the alternative approach does not bring further improvement.

-In addition, we also test the performance of the network trained by our adaptive sampling method in the presence of measurement errors.
-At each simulation timestep, we sample the disturbances uniformly in $[-\sigma, \sigma]^{14}$ for $\sigma=1\mathrm{e}{-5}, 1\mathrm{e}{-4}, 1\mathrm{e}{-3}$ and add them to the input states of the network.
-See Figure \ref{fig:manipulator_ratio_noises} for the result.
-We find that it performs well at $\sigma=1\mathrm{e}{-4}$, and it has more than $60\%$ of data on which our controller achieves a ratio less than $2.0$ at $\sigma=1\mathrm{e}{-3}$.
+We additionally evaluate the NN controllers in the presence of measurement errors by adding a noise uniformly sampled from $[-\sigma, \sigma]^{14}$ to the state $\bm x$ of the network input.
+See Figure \ref{fig:manipulator} (right) for the results on the best model trained from \textit{POPS1}--\textit{POPS4}.
+The NN controller performs well at $\sigma=10^{-4}$, and there are more than $60\%$ of cases in which our controller achieves a ratio less than $2.0$ at $\sigma=10^{-3}$.